paypal/adaptiveaccounts-sdk-java/README.md

 SDK Configuration:
 ------------------
-The SDK uses .properties format configuration file.
-Sample of this file is at
+The SDK uses dynamic configuration map or '*.properties' format configuration file as shown in code snippet above, to configure

-'adaptiveaccountssample/src/main/resources/'.
-You can use the 'sdk_config.properties' configuration file to configure

 *	Mode is specified using the parameter name 'mode' with values 'sandbox' or 'live', if specified 'service.EndPoint' parameter is not required and the SDK chooses the sandbox or live endpoints automatically.